Understanding WP-Cron

 In Unix-like systems, cron is a system daemon that runs in the background.
 Unlike WP-Cron, Unix cron runs continuously and uses the system clock to schedule tasks.
 This means that scheduled events are never missed.

 We can use a Unix cron in conjunction with WP-CLI to reliably schedule events.
-Every site created in SpinupWP has the following entry added to the site user’s crontab:
+Every site created in SpinupWP has an entry similar to the following added to the site user’s crontab:

 Testing Cron